catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

 * Log in to your project on the dashboard and select your preferred region.

-* From the left hand menu select "API Access" and click on

-  "Download OpenStack RC File v3.0".
-Save this file on the host where the client tools are going to be used from.
+* From the left hand menu select "API Access" and click on "Download OpenStack RC File".
+Save the "OpenStack RC for Linux/macOS" file on to the host where the client tools are going to be used from.

 * Source the configuration from the OpenStack RC file: